Positions Vacant

 About you

-To be successfully considered for this opportunity, you will:- Category C: have established experience in furthering the welfare of animals, as well as a good knowledge of the general context of animal welfare and a general understanding of the ways in which society considers it acceptable to treat animals.
+- Have established experience in furthering the welfare of animals, preferably in relation to wildlife and native species, as well as a good knowledge of the general context of animal welfare, and a general understanding of the ways in which society considers it acceptable to treat animals.

 - Accept that ethical experiments using animals can be carried out, provided there is no viable alternative